Pomona-ITS/HPC-Tech-Tutorials/training/README.md

 This is meant for the general audience that is not necessarily directly involved but curious, and an interface to Faculty and Students eventually.

-The work in priogress of Topics and Dates lives [here](https://github.com/Pomona-ITS/hpc/tree/master/training/workshops).
+The work in progress of Topics and Dates lives [here](https://github.com/Pomona-ITS/hpc/tree/master/training/workshops).

 ## Online materials